webplatform/docs-wpd/Community/Meetings/General/index.md

 ACTION: Content Task Force Lead [TBD] should set up a meeting to talk about overall site organization and how we want to handle DOM API pages.

 ACTION: Julee to send out e-mail asking for a lead, at least temporarily, for each project area, so we can get bug triaged and some movement.
-[STATUS: Decided to defer this until we have the right project buckets on project.*, or some interest at the program management meeting that we're setting up.]
+[DONE]

 ==Agenda 2013-03-15==